kfitz/reading-notebook/en/pages/borgman.md

 "What has changed most since the days of print and post is the balance between public and private communication.
 Conversations that previously were oral are now conducted by e-mail or online discussion lists, sometimes leaving a public record for a long period of time.
 Presentations that would have been heard by a few people at a seminar are now widely available online via the posting of slides, speaking notes, and Webcasts.
 Manuscripts, preprints, technical reports, and other written works that were circulated privately are now posted publicly.
 Online communication has accelerated the amount of informal communication among scholars and simplified the dissemination of formal products of scholarship."
 (Borgman 49)

-"As the means for knowledge sharing and publication have changed, so ahve relationships among the many stakeholders in scholarly communication."
+"As the means for knowledge sharing and publication have changed, so have relationships among the many stakeholders in scholarly communication."
 (Borgman 55)

 "Academic scholarship has operated in what anthropologists refer to as a 'gift exchange culture'" (Borgman 56)